-You may take no more than six units per nine-week term.
+You may take no more than six units per eight-week session.

-Each semester has two terms (Fall I and Fall II, Spring I and Spring II), while the summer term has one session.
+Each fall and spring term has two sessions (Fall I and Fall II, Spring I and Spring II), while the summer term has one session.
 Each session is eight weeks in length.

 How long are the class sessions?

-Each class requires that students meet for approximately 5 hours, once a week, 4:45–9:45 p.m.
+Each course requires that students meet for approximately 5 hours, once a week, 4:45–9:45 p.m.
 Select classes may be offered via weekend delivery format.

 How many evenings per week do I attend class?

 The traditional format is one evening of class per course.
-Some courses, though, are offered in weekend format, while others may be offered in a six-week accelerated format during summer months.
+Some courses, though, are offered in weekend format.
+Students enrolled in the online format do not meet face to face.

 Note: This information is current for the 2019-20 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.